 So how are refraction and twinkling connected?
 The atmosphere of the earth is made of different layers.
 It is affected by winds, varying temperatures, and different densities as well.
 When light from a distant source (a star) passes through our turbulent (moving air) atmosphere, it undergoes refraction many times.
 When we finally perceive this light from a star, it appears to be twinkling!
-This is because some of the light rays reach us directly and some bends away from and toward us.
+This is because some light rays reach us directly, and some bends away from and toward us.
 It happens so fast that it gives a twinkling effect.

 If you are in a large empty field such that the horizon is visible to you, you will notice that stars in this region appear to twinkle a lot more than stars right overhead.
 Why do you think this happens?
 Why do stars twinkle more when viewed from such places?
 It is because there are more layers of the atmosphere between you and the star in this direction.
 Therefore, more series of refractions!

-Why Do Planets Do Not Twinkle?
+Why Don’t Planets Twinkle?